Clarifying the Mysteries of Light Bulb Terminology: What Electricians Refer to

 FAQ Section:

-Can I use the LED bulb in fixtures which requires incandescent bulbs?
+Can I utilize light bulbs with LEDs in an installation which requires incandescent bulbs?

 Which is the best energy efficient bulb?

-LED bulbs are the most efficient and longest-lasting kind of bulb.
+They are also the most energy efficient and long-lasting bulb.